 - No cable management on the studio stand

-- The mic clamp is not super tight; the microphone will wiggle if you touch it.
+- The mic clamp is not super tight; the microphone boom arm will wiggle if you touch it.

 Heil Sound PL-2T 109

 Sometimes, it can be challenging to install outboard springs that are not stable.
-Heil PL-2T is a great tool to help with this problem.
+Heil PL-2T is a great boom arm to help with this problem.

 You can make the product look beautiful by hiding the springs within.